Make Photoshop Your Default Image Editor In Mac OS X

 And there we have it!
 That's how to make Photoshop your default image editor in Mac OS X!
 If you're also a Windows user, learn how to make Photoshop your default image editor in Windows 10.

-In the next tutorial in this Opening Images into Photoshop series, we'll learn how to create a new document in Photoshop using the redesigned New Document dialog box!
-This series is part of our Photoshop Basics training
+In the next lesson in this series, we'll learn how to create a new documentin Photoshop using the redesigned New Document dialog box!